Types of withdrawal

 An employer's share of withdrawal liability is based on its allocated share of the plan's unfunded vested benefits (UVBs).
 The amount of the share will depend on the date or dates that the plan's assets and liabilities are valued, the actuarial assumptions and methods used to value the assets and benefits, and the allocation method chosen by the plan.

-The law sets out various allocation formulas that a plan can use for determining an employer's withdrawal liability.
-In addition, other methods can be approved by the PBGC.
+The law has various allocation formulas that a plan can use for determining an employer's withdrawal liability.
+In addition, other methods can be used, subject to PBGC approval.
 The two basic types of allocation methods described in the law are:

 - The direct attribution method, which requires tracing of the UVBs attributable to the employer's employees, and